 Most video services that allow you to download content offline will generally only download to a mobile device.

 A great way around this is to use your smartphone or tablet to drive the big screen directly via a hard-wired HDMI video cable.
 With Apple products, this is easy via their Lightening HDMI Adapter.

-You can use the Lightning Digital AV Adapter with your iPhone, iPad, or iPod with Lightning connector.
-The Lightning Adapter supports mirroring of what is displayed on your device screen to your HDMI-equipped TV, display, projector, or other compatible display in up to 1080p HD.
+You can use the Lightning Digital AV Adapter with your iPhone, iPad, or iPod that houses a Lightning connector.

 Simply attach the Lightning Adapter to the Lightning connector on your device and then to your TV or projector via an HDMI cable (sold separately).
 Be sure to match your Apple device's ports to the Lightening connector you purchase - iPhone models older than 5 and older iPad models will require the 30 prong HDMI connector.